Foreign relations of Turkey

-Physically bridging Europe and Asia, Turkey is a secular country that has pursued a Western-oriented foreign policy.
-To this end, Turkey uses its global diplomatic network—the fourth most extensive—of 246 diplomatic and consular missions.
+Foreign relations of Turkey refers to the diplomatic and trade ties between Turkey and other nations.
+As of December 2024, Turkey maintains diplomatic relations with 189 member states of the United Nations.

-Since the Cold War, Turkey's most important ally has been the United States, which shared Turkey's interest in containing Soviet expansion.
-In support of the United States, Turkey contributed personnel to the UN forces in the Korean War (1950–1953), joined NATO in 1952, recognized Israel in 1948 and has cooperated closely with it.
+Prior to declaring war against the Axis powers on February 23, 1945, Turkey's primary ally had been the United States, with both countries aiming to contain Soviet expansion.
+In support of the United Nations, Turkey contributed personnel to the Korean War in 1950 and joined NATO in 1952.

-Turkey's alliance with Israel during the Arab–Israeli conflict strained its relations with the Arab world, and Iran, and subsequently led to overt Syrian support for Palestinian and Armenian terrorist operations against Turkish diplomats abroad until 1990.
+Turkey's relations with the Arab World and Iran have been strained due to its recognition of Israel in 1949 and its alliance with Israel during the Israeli-Palestinian conflict.
+This subsequently led to overt Syrian support for Palestinian and Armenian militant operations against Turkish diplomats abroad until 1990.

 History

-Historically, the Foreign relations of the Ottoman Empire and later Turkey balanced regional and global powers off against one another, forming alliances that best protected the interests of the incumbent regime.
-The Soviet Union played a major role in supplying weapons to and financing Mustafa Kemal Atatürk's faction during the Turkish War of Independence but Turkey's followed a course of relative international isolation during the period of Atatürk's Reforms in 1920s and 1930s.
-International conferences gave Turkey full control of the strategic straits linking the Black Sea and the Mediterranean, through the Treaty of Lausanne in 1923 and the Montreux Convention of 1936.
+Historically, the foreign relations of the Ottoman Empire and later Turkey balanced regional and global powers against one another, forming alliances that best protected the interests of the incumbent regime.
+The Soviet Union played a major role in supplying weapons and financing Mustafa Kemal Atatürk's faction during the Turkish War of Independence, but Turkey followed a course of relative international isolation during the period of Atatürk's reforms in the 1920s and 1930s.
+International conferences gave Turkey full control of the strategic straits linking the Black Sea and the Mediterranean through the Treaty of Lausanne in 1923 and the Montreux Convention of 1936.

-In the late 1930s Nazi Germany made a major effort to promote anti-Soviet propaganda in Turkey and exerted economic pressure.
-Britain and France, eager to outmaneuver Germany, negotiated a tripartite treaty in 1939.
-They gave Turkey a line of credit to purchase war materials from the West and a loan to facilitate the purchase of commodities.
-Afraid of threats from Germany and Russia, Turkey maintained neutrality.
-It sold chrome—an important war material—to both sides.
-It was clear by 1944 that Germany would be defeated and the chrome sales to Germany stopped.
+In the late 1930s, Nazi Germany made a major effort to promote anti-Soviet propaganda in Turkey.
+In response, Britain and France negotiated a tripartite treaty with Turkey in 1939 in which they gave Turkey a line of credit to purchase war materials from the West and a loan to facilitate the purchase of commodities.
+After threats from Germany and the Soviet Union, Turkey maintained neutrality.
+It sold chrome—an important war material—to both sides, but by 1944, as the eventuality of German defeat grew more evident, chrome sales to Germany halted.